FAQ's For Church Leaders

 - Does our church group have to bring counselors?

 Yes.
 You must provide 1 counselor for every 7 campers.
 Counselors must be balanced, based on gender (21 male campers = 3 male sponsors, etc).
 All adults, ages 18 and over, must complete our background check form and be approved before being allowed to attend camp.
 There is no fee for the required leaders.
-All other leaders are $175
+All other leaders pay the regular price.

 - What if we have less than 7 campers?